Where do I begin?

 To initiate the evaluation process, please complete a history form (as an MS Word .doc or as an Adobe .pdf).
 Once the form is filled out, submit your history form to email@example.com, and after reviewing this information, The McCarton Center staff will schedule a psychological/cognitive evaluation for your child.

 Psychological/Cognitive Evaluation will include a series of standardized tests to determine each child’s strengths and weaknesses.
-At the Center, psychological evaluations are done by developmentally trained psychologists who are licensed to administer these standardized tests.
-Depending on the age and problem of the child, the testing can last for one session (2 hours) up to 5 sessions (10 hours).
+At the Center, psychological evaluations are administered by trained developmental licensed psychologists.
+Depending on the age and concern of the child, the testing can last for one session (2 hours) up to 5 sessions (10 hours).
 The testing session is filmed and downloaded to our central server.
-Strict security measures are employed in which only authorized personnel have access to the films.
+Strict security protocol is in place to ensure that only authorized personnel have access to the films.

 Dr. McCarton reviews each digital tape and meets with the psychologist to discuss his/her findings.
 She will also meet with each family and child in an unstructured visit where the child can play and be observed while Dr. McCarton interviews the parents.
 The child’s history is discussed and the child is given a physical and neurological evaluation.
 At this meeting, the results of the psychological evaluation are reviewed with the family.

 If enough information has been obtained, a diagnosis and specific treatment plan is developed for discussion with the parents.
 If more diagnostic information is needed, additional assessments will be scheduled, which may include: